conan-io/conan-io.github.io/_posts/2024-09-30-Conan-Center-will-stop-receiving-updates-for-Conan-1.markdown

 As time has progressed, today the majority of requests to the Conan Center remote originate from Conan 2 users.

-**Today we are announcing that before the end of the year, new recipe updates in Conan Center will only be compatible with Conan 2.
+**Today we are announcing that from 4 November 2024, new recipe updates in Conan Center will only be compatible with Conan 2.
 Please read below to see how this might affect you.**

 ## For Conan 1.x users